 Kenneth Westover, MD, PhD, Associate Professor of Radiation Oncology and Biochemistry

 Ken Westover is a practicing thoracic radiation oncologist with expertise in structural biology, biochemistry, cancer biology and structure-based drug development.
-His team, together with collaborators, developed inhibitors to other kinase cancer targets including mTOR, TAK1 and HER3.
-Additionally, the Westover lab, together with collaborators, developed covalent GTP-competitive inhibitors and quinazoline scaffold switch 2 pocket inhibitors of KRAS G12C, the most common RAS mutation found in lung cancer.
-Recent work has established a model for RAS dimerization and validated the importance of RAS dimerization for biological function.
+His team, together with collaborators were among the first to investigate direct covalent targeting of KRAS.
+They developed the first covalent GTP-competitive inhibitors and switch 2 pocket inhibitors against KRAS G12C.
+These served as a pattern for the development of, now approved, KRAS G12C inhibitors sotorasib and adagrasib.
+Additional work established structrual models for RAS dimerization.
 Finally, multiple efforts are directed at understanding differences in RAS cancer allele-specific mechanisms of activation.
+Additional inhibitor discovery work has led to the discovery of inhibitors against mTOR, SRC, DCLK1, SRMS, CDK7, TAK1, JNK and HER3.
 Clinically Dr. Westover studies radiation treatments utilizing hypofractionated radiation such as stereotactic body radiation therapy (SBRT).